In this section:

 Transfers that are exempt from Stamp Duty Reserve Tax

-Paperless transfers of stocks, shares and other securities are exempt from SDRT (there is no tax to pay) if they are one of the following:
+Paperless transfers of stocks, shares and other securities are exempt from SDRT (there is no tax to pay) if they are:

 • shares that you receive as a gift and that you don't pay anything for (either money or some other consideration)